-St. Brendan’s English as a Second Language conversation groups are free of charge and open to immigrants from all nations and economic backgrounds.
-Meeting several times a week, we discuss life-topics or articles in the Easy English News, a newspaper about American life written for ESL students.
-We enjoy learning about each other’s cultures.
+St. Brendan’s English as a Second Language conversation groups are free of charge and open to adults from all nations and all religious and economic backgrounds.

 Wednesdays: 7:00 pm - 8:30 pm

-Since April 2017, St. Brendan's English as a Second Language (ESL) ministry, Conversation Friends, puts Christ’s love in action by reaching out to help immigrants and citizens for whom English is not a native language.
-We do not evangelize but provide a friendly, compassionate venue where our friends can comfortably practice their speaking and listening skills without fear of embarrassment or ridicule.
-For most of our students, Conversation Friends is the only place they try to speak or understand English and they are very grateful for the opportunity.
+Since April 2017, St. Brendan’s English as a Second Language (ESL) ministry, Conversation Friends, puts Christ’s love into action by reaching out to help immigrants and citizens for whom English is not their native language.
+We provide a friendly, compassionate setting where our new friends can comfortably practice their speaking and listening skills with guidance from our volunteer instructors and without fear of embarrassment.
+For many of our students, indeed, Conversation Friends is the only place where they can practice speaking or understanding English—and they are very grateful for the opportunity.